Pelophylax cypriensis

-Pelophylax cypriensis, the Cyprus frog or Cyprus water frog, is a species of frog in the family Ranidae.
-It is endemic to Cyprus.
+Pelophylax cypriensis or the Cyprus water frog is a species of frog in the family Ranidae.
+It is endemic to the island of Cyprus.
 It is widespread in Cyprus, with the highest density in the Troodos area, the most humid part of the island.
 It can live in both stagnant and brackish water, including small pools, streams, and ditches.

+Taxonomy

+The species was previously thought to be a population of Pelophylax cypriensis, but was split off as a distinct species in 2012.
+However, this taxonomic arrangement is not accepted by all authorities.